 The National Institute of Complementary Medicine has also contributed to the funding support of this study.
 The trial is registered with the Australian New Zealand Clinical Trials Registry (No: ACTRN12610000768099).

 Professor Charlie Xue, Director of the World Health Organisation Collaborating Centre for Traditional Medicine at RMIT University, says there has been increasing interest in complementary and alternative medicine for the management of COPD.
 In Chinese herbal medicine, ginseng has been used for thousands of years to treat breathlessness, fatigue as well as debilitation and reduced mental and physical capacities due to chronic illness.
 Recent laboratory studies have indicated that ginseng possesses a broad range of pharmacological actions.

 Professor Frank Thien, Director of Respiratory Medicine at Box Hill Hospital, said “It is critical to provide effective symptomatic relief and to improve quality of life for COPD sufferers.“

 “Some current COPD medications cause side effects, therefore alternative and safer treatments need to be investigated,“ Professor Thien said.

 Dr Christopher Worsnop, Senior Respiratory Physician at the Austin Hospital also recognises the significance of this research.

 “This is the first trial of its kind, it will provide critical clinical data for a standardised ginseng extract for moderate COPD patients in areas of quality of life and lung function,“ Dr Worsnop said.

-The study will recruit 168 patients with moderate COPD, participants will be randomly assigned to receive 24 weeks of treatment with either Ginseng or placebo (an inactive look-alike medication) capsules.
-Participants can participate in the trial at the Department of Respiratory Medicine at Austin Health (Heidelberg) or the Box Hill Hospital.
+The study will recruit 168 patients with moderate COPD.
+Participants will be randomly assigned to receive 24 weeks of treatment with either ginseng or placebo (an inactive look-alike medication) capsules.